mirnylab/hiclib-legacy/doc/source/index.rst

 2. Download the latest version of the
    `hiclib <https://bitbucket.org/mirnylab/hiclib/get/tip.zip>`_
    and unpack it into an empty folder.
 This folder will be called "the hiclib folder" all throughout the document.
+You can also pull it from bitbucket directly using mercurial: "hg clone http://bitbucket.org/mirnylab/hiclib".
 3. Run install_linux.py in the hiclib folder.
 This script modifies the .bashrc and .bash_profile scripts and adds the the hiclib folder to the PYTHONPATH environment variable.
 After restarting the terminal, python will be able to locate the hiclib library.
 4. Download `mirnylib <https://bitbucket.org/mirnylab/mirnylib/get/tip.zip>`_,
+   (or pull it from Bitbucket).
    unpack it into a separate folder and run install_linux.py.
-   Failure during installation of mirnylib often means that cython is not up to date.
 5. Run download_bowtie.sh script to download and install the bowtie2 mapping software.
 6. Run ./make_hg19.sh and ./make_sacCer3.sh scripts to download and index